andreysolovyev381/libcurl_cpp_wrapper/readme.md

 ## Bare minimum C++ libcurl wrapper

 ### Rational
-This is a C-library "libcurl" C++ MINI wrapper, that makes a query and gets a text or the simplest json as a result.
+This is a C++ MINI wrapper for well known C-library "libcurl".
+Wrapper makes a query and gets a text or the simplest json as a result.
 No performance but extreme simplicity - basically makes GET, PUT queries, gets back the chars.
 See the tests for the details and examples.
 Zero dependencies except curl itself.

 ### Details